LatiteScripting/Scripts/debugging.md

-# How to debug your scripts
+# How to debug your plugins

-Script Debugging currently only works when using Latite on Minecraft versions below 1.19.50.
+Plugin Debugging currently only works when using Latite on Minecraft versions below 1.19.50 (Latite currently only supports 1.18.10-1.18.12 for plugin debugging).
 Additionally, some JavaScript features will be lost when using Latite Scripting on these versions.

 ## Prerequisites
 - Latite Client on an older Minecraft version (below 1.19.40)